 #2 The Last Dance – Rise & Fall

 When sports got shut down due to COVID-19, ESPN announced a new timeline for The Last Dance (1997-98 Bulls five-part documentary) airing, which got pushed up to start on April 19.
 The announcement came on March 31, the last day of March.
 Why does that matter you ask?
-That’s right before the card market started to explode in value (see, #1).
+That was right before the card market exploded in value (see, #1).
 The Last Dance and MJ craze was a huge catalyst to get people involved in sports cards like they were before the NBA suspension.
 From March 22 to May 19, the Michael Jordan 1986 Fleer RC PSA 10 increased from $48,600 to $85,100 (based on eBay auction data only – there were sales off eBay that exceeded the $85K).
 That was a 75% increase.
 The Last Dance concluded on May 17, so it’s not a surprise a peak sale occurred around the conclusion of the doc.

 If you were an MJ investor in March (and obviously before that point), you’re sitting happy even if you didn’t sell at the peak hype.
-If you invested in April or May, well, you may have a bad taste in your mouth.
+If you invested in April or May, you may have a bad taste in your mouth.
 Since that $85K sale, this card has dipped back down to $62,000 (with a low point of $51,000).
 It’s not just this card either.
 It’s almost all MJ cards.
 1993 Topps Finest, 1993 Ultra Scoring Kings, 1996 Topps Chrome, among plenty of others have taken a tumble.
-Clearly, once the hype of the documentary died down, so did MJ values.
+Clearly, once the documentary hype died down, so did MJ values.

-It seemed like nothing could get crazier than the rise in MJ values in that short of a time period, but little did we know Topps Project 2020 had something else in mind.
+It seemed like nothing could get crazier than the rise in MJ values in that short of a time period but little did we know Topps Project 2020 had something else in mind.

 #3 Topps Project 2020

 And here it is, the most unexpected and crazy trend for the first half of 2020.
 Topps Project 2020 started to release on topps.com late March/early April.
 Topps collaborated with 20 different popular artists who are recreating 20 different popular Topps baseball cards.
 Every business day, there are two new cards that release for $20 on topps.com.
 After the two days are up, a print run gets released for the amount of copies that people bought.
 This set is 400 cards, and it’s only at card 140 as of today.
 On April 11, we put out a video explaining the set.
-We posed the question, “Is There Money To Be Made From Topps Project 2020?”
+We asked, “Is There Money To Be Made From Topps Project 2020?”
 Well, the answer was yes.
 And not just a little money, but a LOT of money.

 To consolidate this topic, we will focus on the Mike Trout by Ermsy from the set since the trend it followed is pretty much the same as every other card in the set (up to end of May).
-This card released on topps.com for $20 on March 26, and there were 2,911 cards produced.
+This card was released on topps.com for $20 on March 26, and there were 2,911 cards produced.
 Once they got delivered in hand, they were selling for $75 on eBay (April 11).
 A little over a week later, and they’re up to $200.
 On May 6, this card crossed over $500.
 May 23 – $1,000.
 More people were starting to get involved in the project, and newer cards being released from Topps started to have higher print runs, driving up the price of lower print run cards released early on in the set.

 Now, $1,000 for this card is incredible, but what happened next was insane.
 Memorial Day Weekend came along, and people went crazy.
 This card jumped all the way up to $2,425 from $1,000 in TWO DAYS.
 Almost every card released in the set up until that point exceeded $100 resale on eBay, even the ones with very high print runs, most of which weren’t even in the sellers hands yet.
 It was truly a bubble that formed, and what happened next was the inevitable pop.
 One week after the all-time high sale, it dropped back down to under $1,000 on June 1.
 Since then, the Mike Trout is down to $770.
 From the peak price until today, that is a 68% drop in value.
 For lower-end cards in the set, like the Mariano Rivera by Keith Shore, it dropped from $180 to under $10 – a 97% drop in value.